 Natalie is probably the most underrated player of all time.
 Without Natalie, the blindsides against Jason and Erik don’t happen.
 Natalie was incredible in both of those moves and allowed her allies to take control of the game where they received all of the credit.
 Natalie, being a member of the “Fans” tribe, used her good social skills and trustworthy like nature to deceive the other “Fans” in the post-merge like Erik and Jason, into thinking they could trust her when they actually couldn’t.
 Natalie is particularly crucial in the Erik vote off, as she is the one who manages to convince Erik to give up his necklace, making sure to tell him that it will redeem him in the eyes of the jury.
 Natalie was ruthless in voting both Erik and Jason out and the way she managed to get them both to trust her so easily only to vote them both out so stylishly was incredible.

-Despite being on the bottom of his tribe from the very start of the game, David managed to survive several votes in the early stages of the game and although he incorrectly played his idol on Jessica Lewis, it won her trust and earned him a loyal ally for the rest of the game.
+Despite being on the bottom of his tribe from the very start of the game and coming across at times like a paranoid lunatic, David managed to survive several votes in the early stages of the game and then out of nowhere, take control of the game when the merge hit.
+Although he incorrectly played his idol on Jessica Lewis, it won her trust and earned him a loyal ally for the rest of the game.
 From then on, David was a transformed player and was calm and composed in winning several allies over to his side.
 He made sure that he had people like Ken and Hannah by his side that would never go against him and despite being the figurehead of the majority alliance was able to fly under the radar for several weeks.
 He also made several correct moves in eliminating players like Chris and Zeke at exactly the right moments and was so powerful in the game that others were just afraid to ever go against him.
 David nearly made it all the way to the end of the game and had he gotten there rather than ultimately ending up in 4th place, he would have certainly won, possibly by even the same 10-0-0 margin that the actual winner of his season, Adam Klein won by.